martywachocki/gosm/README.md

 ~~~

 ### Web UI
-By default, the web UI listens on :8080, and can be accessed in your browser at http://localhost:8080
+By default, the web UI listens on :8080, and can be accessed in your browser at http://localhost:8080.
+The web UI currently gives you access to view the realtime status of your services, and add/edit/remove services.

 ### Config
 The application expects the configuration file to be named config.json.
 There is an example config file in the repo named config.example.json to use as a reference.
 Below is a brief description of each configuration item.
 All items are required unless explicity stated.